jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-02-18.md

 Tasks:

-* *Andre* to do an overall update of the Wiki including with reference links to the DASA website, Meetup.com groups and our newsletter.
+* *Andre* to do an overall update of the Wiki including with reference links to the DASA website, Meetup.com groups, our newsletter and our site.

 Minutes: